rusticus-io/sound-player/README.md

 #### Finishing your project

+Copy the `asound.conf` to `/etc`.

-Copy the `sound-player.service` file into the folder `/lib/system.d/system` on your pi and activate the service with `sudo systemctl start sound-player.service`.
+Copy the `sound-player.service` file into the folder `/etc/system.d/system` on your pi and activate the service with `sudo systemctl enable sound-player.service`.

 Buy an USB Sound Adapter at your favorite electronics store and attach it to the pi with a speaker.